 Social Media Job Titles

-What are Common Titles for Social Media Jobs?
+What Are Common Titles for Social Media Jobs?

 A new field of human endeavor has been created thanks to social media.
-If you go to work in this new field, you will likely find yourself managing social media accounts across multiple platforms, planning publicity campaigns that will be spread through social media platforms, or producing online content that has an interactive component.
+If you go to work in this new field, you will likely find yourself managing social media accounts across multiple platforms, planning publicity campaigns that will be marketed through social media platforms, or producing online content that has an interactive component.

 What’s in a Name?

 Although non-standard job titles can be confusing at first, creative titles do give you valuable information about a prospective employer.
 A company hiring for positions called social media guru, interactive media czar, digital media ninja, content swami, or brand evangelist suggest the position is for someone with experience who likes to experiment creatively.